Kot Kashmir

 Kot Kashmir is a town and union council of Lakki Marwat District in Khyber Pakhtunkhwa province of Pakistan.
-It is located at 32°44'27N 70°42'50E and has an altitude of 284 metres (935 feet).Kot Kashmir has many small hamlets known as Kali or kotki.
-The well-known hamlets include Jangi Khan Kalai, Chandu Khel, Lali Kala, Machan Khel among others.
+It is located at 32°44'27N 70°42'50E and has an altitude of 284 metres (935 feet).
+Kot Kashmir has many small hamlets known as Kali or kotki.
+The well-known hamlets include Jangi Khan Kalai, Chandu Khel, Lali Kala, Machan Khel among others hindal khel kotkai.

 Tochi River, also known as Gambila river or Darya-e-Gambila(دریائے گمبیلا) or simply Gambila(گمبیلا) as it is known in Kot Kashmir originates in Khost province of Afghanistan and enters Pakistan which passes through, and is a source of irrigation in Waziristan, Bannu and Lakki Marwat.
 The river passes through Kot Kashmir.Kotka Jangi Khan and Kotkai of Kot Kashmir town lie on the bank of Gambila river.